-Art-Style Dissonance: After 3 and 4, the series gets more brightly coloured, including quirky non-human sidekicks (Especially Teddie).
-However... the game is still not afraid to mention characters dying (in sometimes gruesome ways), show naked women, or even touch upon themes like impending death and apocalypse cults.
-In fact, the series has arguably been getting more graphic as it goes on, with Persona 3 and 4 being rated "M", whereas the first three only got a "T" rating.
-(The first also got a K-A rating, but that was a heavily Macekred version)
+Art-Style Dissonance: Starting with 3, the series became much more brightly colored in general, including quirky non-human sidekicks (Especially Teddie).
+However, the game is still not afraid to mention characters dying (in sometimes gruesome ways), show enemies that heavily resemble naked women in disturbing contexts, or even touch upon themes like impending death and apocalypse cults.
+In fact, the series has arguably been getting more graphic as it goes on, with all the games from Persona 3 onward being rated "M", whereas the first three only got a "T" rating.
+(The first also got a K-A rating, but that was a heavily Macekred version.)

 Special mention goes to Persona Q, which has a chibified art style in the palette of Persona 3 and 4... and a lead who is the ghost of a person with a terminal illness, with most of the bosses representing the lead up to death.